Orientations without forbidden patterns on three vertices

-In addition to the algorithm mentioned above, in this paper we extend Skrien's work by proposing characterizations of $F$-graphs when $F$ is any set of oriented graphs on three vertices, except for $\{\overrightarrow{C_3},B_1\}$ and $\{B_1\}$, where $\overrightarrow{C_3}$ denotes the directed $3$-cycle.
-Probably the most interesting case is the family of $T_3$-graphs, for which we provide a characterization in terms of forbidden homomorphic images of a family of graphs.
-The characterization of $T_3$-graphs results suprisingly natural, and the obstructions are obtained by ``reverse-engineering'' the construction of the constraint digraph $D^+$.
+In addition to the algorithm mentioned above, in this paper we extend Skrien's work by proposing characterizations of $Forb_e(F)$-graphs when $F$ is any set of oriented graphs on three vertices, except for $\{\overrightarrow{C_3},B_1\}$ and $\{B_1\}$, where $\overrightarrow{C_3}$ denotes the directed $3$-cycle.
+Probably the most interesting case is the family of $Forb_e(T_3)$-graphs, for which we provide a characterization in terms of forbidden homomorphic images of a family of graphs.
+The characterization of $\mathcal{U}_{Forb_e(T_3)}$ results surprisingly natural, and the obstructions are obtained by ``reverse-engineering'' the construction of the constraint digraph $D^+$.
 These characterizations build up to our main result, which we now state.